jykon/go-chat-app/README.md

-# URL Shortener
+# Chat App
-This is just an exercise so I can get my hands more in Go, I'm just having a bit of fun with this language.
+This is an exercise so I can undestrand Go better since I'm just having lots of fun with this language.